Vinsanity/Rudiments-Stack/readme.md

 # Rudiments-Stack

-A framework for deploying WordPress projects with Capistrano:
+A framework for deploying WordPress projects with Capistrano.

+This framework is intended for WordPress projects where you(the developer/designer/agency) need to control the production environment and lock it down.
+After all, your production site is not just a website, it's an application.

 - Automates WordPress deployments via git/github/bitbucket on any number of environments
-- Allows for deployments from within Vagrant while outside the virtual box
+- Allows for deployments and automation from within Vagrant while outside the virtual box
-- Automates database migrations between environments
-- Removes all references to development URLs in production environments (and vice versa)
+- Automates database migrations between environments and removes all references to development URLs in production environments (and vice versa)
+- Automatically disables WordPress updates, plugin updates, theme updates, and editing WordPress files on remote servers using WP CONSTANTS.
-- Sychronises your WordPress `uploads/` directories between environments
+- Synchronizes your WordPress `uploads/` directories between environments
 - Automatically prevents non-production environments from being crawled by search engines

-Note that Rudiments Stack is pretty strict about how you work with WordPress and git, and it may be different to what you're used to.
-Be sure to read [Notes on WordPress development](https://github.com/Mixd/wp-deploy/wiki/Notes-on-WordPress-development) before starting.

 ## Requirements